Design Spotlight: Abstract Dice Alternatives

 It's all in the Cards

 We can start off with the pros and cons of designing a game with standard playing cards as alternatives to dice.
-Your standard d6 (a single six-sided dice) can generate a number 1-6
+Your standard d6 (a single six-sided dice) can generate a number 1-6.
+This only accounts for 1 variable (when only using 1 dice).
+In a standard deck of playing cards there are:

 -52 different cards (53 with a joker)